saianish915/Projects/Personal Projects/Churn_Probability/README.md

 | Account | Contract type, paperless billing, payment method |
 | Billing | Monthly charges, total charges, tenure |

 The user fills in the form and clicks Predict.
-The app:

-1. Maps all categorical inputs to the same numeric encoding used during training
-2. Passes the encoded input through the saved pipeline
-3. Returns a binary prediction (Churn or No Churn)
-4. Returns the exact churn probability as a percentage
+The app returns a binary prediction (Churn or No Churn) and the exact churn probability as a percentage.

 ### Example Output

 Prediction:        Churn
 Churn Probability: 73.4%

-This probability score is more actionable than a binary prediction alone.
+The probability score is more actionable than a binary prediction alone.
 A retention team can set their own threshold based on the cost of intervention versus the cost of losing the customer.

 ### Running The App Locally